We were sitting in the oncologist’s office waiting for my dad’s doctor.

-My dad was given “days to weeks” as a life expectancy and we fought the battle for 21 months.
+My dad was given “days to weeks” as a life expectancy in the beginning and we fought a battle would be proud of for 21 months.

 HE made the decision to stop treatment after some pretty serious complications arose, so there is no telling how much longer we would have been able to keep going.

 Regardless, it was a lot longer than “expected.”

 Don’t panic and don’t give up because no one, except God can actually know what’s going to happen here.

 When cancer is involved there is literally a TON of information flying at you from every direction.
 Important communication, directions and emergency information that you’ll need to access quickly.